Mayhorovitz/city_paths/README.md

 # City Paths

-**City Paths** **City Paths** is a community-powered safety navigation app that helps people move through cities more safely by suggesting routes optimized for street lighting, open businesses, crime data, and real-time user reports.
+**City Paths** is a community-powered safety navigation app that helps people move through cities more safely by suggesting routes optimized for street lighting, open businesses, crime data, and real-time user reports.

+---

+# Problem

+Many people feel unsafe in urban spaces, especially at night or in unfamiliar areas.

+# Solution

+City Paths computes multiple routes and assigns each a Safety Score based on lighting density, nearby open venues, historical incidents, and live community reports.
+Users contribute structured reports and post trip feedback that continuously improves the model.

 ---